 Consider Oregon if you’d like to live near the west coast, but appreciate a slightly different cultural feel than California.

-Last on our list of best states to build in is Alaska, The Last Frontier, known for its vast expansive terrain and low population density.
+Last on our list of great states to build a container home in is Alaska, The Last Frontier, known for its vast expansive terrain and low population density.

 There have been several container homes built here, including this impressive one shown in the video below.
 Built by Matt Petersen, the home utilizes strong roll-out steel sides to prevent vandalism.

 If you’re looking for cheap land, snow and lots of personal freedom, Alaska is almost certainly the place where you should build your shipping container home!

 We hope this information has been helpful as you start to think about a shipping container home.
 As you have seen, the rules vary quite a bit from place to place, so the best place to find out what applies to you is actually asking the entity with jurisdiction.